The Multitudinous Expanse of Amazon Brands

 Questions Aggregators Ask Before They Buy a Brand

-To determine if your brand might be of interest to aggregators, simply think like an aggregator.
+determine if your brand might be of interest to aggregators, simply think like an aggregator.
+Pierre Poignant and Michael Ronen of Branded make acquisition decisions every day and that’s why we sat down to talk with them about the factors that drive those choices.
 Here are the big questions aggregators ask of your brand when deciding whether to invest:

 Do they have a product that consumers love and enjoy?